 - Marsh Marigold: The bright yellow petals of the Marsh Marigold flowers are hard to miss!
 The stems can grow up to 2 feet tall and are most commonly be found along the Towpath Trail and Haskell Run Trail.

 CVNP also provides refuge to many species of wildlife.
-A visit to the park any time of year offers visitors a close glimpse of the diversity that lives there, but it is truly abundant in spring.
-During this time multiple species of birds begin their migration to the park, with May being the busiest month for sightings.
+A visit to the park any time of year offers visitors a close glimpse of the diversity that lives there, but it is truly abundant during spring.
+Multiple species of birds begin their migration to the park, with May being the busiest month for sightings.
 Some of the birds you can expect to see are the American Woodcock, Metallic-blue indigo buntings and many species of Wood-Warblers.

-You can also see signs of other wildlife.
 For beavers, look out for a dam in a riverbank (specifically at The Beaver Marsh).
-You can also listen closely for the sound of rustling leaves, or dropped acorns, as they are most likely due to small mammals such as squirrels or chipmunks.
+Listen closely for the sound of rustling leaves or dropped acorns for a chance to see small mammals such as squirrels or chipmunks.

-***Please keep in mind that waterfalls are a popular park destination.
-Masks must be worn on federal property when it is not possible to socially distance.
-Please minimize crowds by visiting waterfalls earlier in the day or later in the evening, and if you see a lot of people gathered, head to another great spot in CVNP to search for more signs of spring!
+Please keep in mind that waterfalls are a popular park destination.
+Minimize crowds by visiting earlier in the day or later in the evening.
+If you see a lot of people gathered, head to another great spot in CVNP!